 The bottom line

 If you want to register and drive your car, you’ll usually need to purchase auto insurance first.
 But even if your state or region doesn’t require you to have auto insurance to register a car, having a car insurance policy with adequate coverage is a good idea to protect others — along with your finances, vehicles, and wellbeing.

-Many drivers choose pay-per-mile auto insurance from Metromile.
-Drivers can save 47% a year on average, according to a 2018 survey of new customers who saved, without sacrificing their coverage or experience.
+One good option is pay-per-mile auto insurance from Metromile.
+Drivers can save up to 47% a year on average, according to a 2018 survey of new customers who saved, without sacrificing their coverage or experience.
 See how much you can save with a free quote today.

 Melanie Lockert is a freelance writer, podcast host of the Mental Health and Wealth show, and author of Dear Debt.
 She’s a cat mom to two jazzy cats, Miles and Thelonious, an amateur boxer, music lover, and needs coffee to function.